julianlork/gpu-computed-particle-system-with-swift/README.md

 Lookup project demonstrating how to compute and render basic particle systems.

 ## Overview
-Implementation of a simple particle system using Swift, SwiftUI and the Metal Shading Language.
-This repository is meant as a knowledge archive demonstrating how to create basic particle systems and perform basic modifications to that system.
-This project is composed of two branches which are described in the following.
+Implementation of a simple particle system using Swift, SwiftUI, and the Metal Shading Language.
+This repository serves as a knowledge archive demonstrating how to create and modify / postprocess basic particle systems.
+This project consists of two branches, which are described below.

 ### main branch
 The main branch contains the basic implementation of the moving particle system.
-It consists of a clear pass that is responsible for resetting the texture and a draw pass that is responsible for computing and drawing the updated particle position to the texture.
+It comprises a clear pass responsible for resetting the texture and a draw pass responsible for calculating and drawing the updated particle positions onto the texture.
 The draw pass shader also implements a very simple collision model that simulates collisions with the view boundaries.
-Additionally a color selection logic has been implemented that increases the red-component of each particle as it gets closer to the vertical view boundaries.
+Additionally, a color selection logic has been implemented to increase the red component of each particle as it approaches the vertical view boundaries.

 The following frame capture shows 1e5 particles at 60 frames per seconds:
 <img width="1295" alt="demo-main-branch" src="https://github.com/julianlork/gpu-computed-particle-system-with-swift/assets/118125250/de66858f-0169-435c-8846-d32a62ff2f08">

 ### implement-gaussian-blur
-The implement-gaussian-blur branch extends the main-branch by a gaussian blur pass which is applied to the texture after the draw pass.
-Additionally the clear pass has been updated so that the particle trail becomes visible:
+The implement-gaussian-blur branch extends the main branch with a Gaussian blur pass, which is applied to the texture after the draw pass.
+Additionally, the clear pass function has been modified so that the particle trail fades out slowly.

 The following frame capture shows 1e3 particles (for better visibility) at 60 frames per seconds:
 <img width="1295" alt="demo-gaussian-blur-with-trail" src="https://github.com/julianlork/gpu-computed-particle-system-with-swift/assets/118125250/e2125081-8bbf-4183-a6bb-6cc5ff8271b1">